 Identifying the dynamics responsible for western boundary current separation has been a long-standing challenge.
-It is fair to say that a proper western boundary current separation in a numerical model is the result of many contributing factors and that the separation mechanism remains very sensitive to choices made in numerical model the for sub-grid scale parameterizations.
-There is not yet a single recipe that would guarantee a correct separation of all western boundary currents in a global model.
-Much of the focus in the literature has been on achieving a proper Gulf Stream separation [e.g. Dengg et al., 1996], but each western boundary current (Gulf Stream, Kuroshio, Brazil/Malvinas, Agulhas, East Australian, etc.) presents its own challenge and will respond differently to the chosen numerical algorithms and forcing functions.
+It is fair to say that a proper western boundary current separation in a numerical model is the result of many contributing factors and that the separation mechanism remains very sensitive to choices made in the numerical model for subgrid scale parameterizations.
+There is yet no single recipe that would guarantee a correct separation of all western boundary currents in a global model.
+Much of the focus in the literature has been on achieving a proper Gulf Stream separation [e.g., Dengg et al., 1996], but each western boundary current (Gulf Stream, Kuroshio, Brazil/Malvinas, Agulhas, East Australian, etc.) presents its own challenge and will respond differently to the chosen numerical algorithms and forcing functions.

 In this chapter, we review our current knowledge of Gulf Stream separation in numerical ocean models.
-Since the last major review of Gulf Stream separation by Dengg et al. [1996], there have been significant advances of our understanding of the influences of coastline geometry, bottom topography, inertia and the Deep Western Boundary Current on the Gulf Stream separation, and also on the influence of boundary conditions as implemented in numerical ocean models.
-However, the most significant development has been the advent of the higher-resolution numerical ocean models capable of more realistically simulating the separation and path of the Gulf Stream, as summarized above.
+Since the last major review of Gulf Stream separation by Dengg et al. [1996], there have been significant advances in our understanding of the influences of coastline geometry, bottom topography, inertia, and the deep western boundary current (DWBC) on the Gulf Stream separation, and also on the influence of boundary conditions as implemented in numerical ocean models.
+However, the most significant development has been the advent of the higher-resolution numerical ocean models capable of more realistically simulating the separation and path of the Gulf Stream.